audiotool/manual/manuals/plugins/tools/minimixer.rst

 effects to be applied through all of the mixers channels without having to apply effects separately through each channel individually.
-Upon doing this it is possible to control how much each channel is affected by the inputed effect or effects with each channels individual AUX controls.
+Upon doing this it is possible to control how much each channel is affected by the inputted effect or effects with each channels individual AUX controls.

 |/images/minimixer.png|